With desert, mountain, forest, and coastline landscapes, there are endless opportunities for spectacular hikes in California.

 This Yosemite National Park trail is filled with steep, high-adrenaline fun

 Want to hike Half Dome but not a rock climber?
 Then you’re in luck!
 The Half Dome Cables hike in northern California is one of the hardest hikes I’ve ever done, but the views from the top are absolutely worth it.

 The out-and-back trail is about 17 miles long and starts at the Mist Trail Trailhead.
-This is the same trailhead for the Yosemite Falls trails and the parking lot fills up quickly.
+This is the same trailhead for the Yosemite Falls trails, two other popular hikes in Yosemite, and so the parking lot fills up quickly.